School Farms Network

 A new research document called The Living Classroom - School Farms in the UK: A mapping document is now available to download here: School Farms Research Survey

-From a low point in 2006, when there were only 66 school farms, the UK now has 100 school farms (the 100th officially launches in March 2013) and a number of schools actively engaged in starting a new one.
+From a low point in 2006, when there were only 66 school farms, the UK now has 110 school farms and a number of schools actively engaged in starting a new one.
 They are situated throughout the UK but with particular concentration in South East England and the West Midlands.
 Developing a formal support structure for them has been an objective for some time, and an initial meeting of school farm practitioners was convened in 2004 at Oathall Community College in Haywards Health, West Sussex, to look at the ways in which this could be taken forward.

 HRH The Prince of Wales sent a letter of support for the event and emerging network, in which he said: "I could not be more pleased to be supporting this conference to promote school farms and gardens as centres of excellence and to serve as a resource to enrich and enhance the curriculum".
 The Prince has a particular interest in the education of children about farming and growing and has himself visited several school farms in the past.

-As a result of this drive, the School Farms Network (SFN) was set up in 2004.
-Created jointly by the then Department for Education and Skills (now Department for Education) and the Federation of City Farms and Community Gardens.
-The School Farms Network offers support and assistance to school farms, co-ordinates meetings, produces materials and CPD and facilitates networking.
+As a result of this drive, the School Farms Network (SFN) was set up in 2004 and offers support and assistance to school farms, co-ordinates meetings, produces materials and CPD and facilitates networking.

 FCFCG is responsible for co-ordinating the School Farms Network.
 It offers advice to existing farms and those wishing to start a new school farm (teachers, assistants and parents), including finding a mentor and signposting to specialists.